Progarchives, the progressive rock ultimate discography

 The punk is raising living hell / I decide to grow my shell / Run from here while I still can / 'Cause he's got a gun in his hand / Shooting bullets where they hit / Or wherever they may fit / My stomach begins to ache a bit / And I collapse while thinking: "[&*!#]"

-This passage sounds so lame you can't believe anyone would want to waste your time with this.
+The passage is so lame you just can't believe anyone would want to waste your time with it.
 (There is none of Zappa's customary SHARPNESS.)
 And so "Sleeping in Traffic" fizzles out.

 But I feel I ought to write, above all, an honest review.
 Since Beardfish have been wildly overrated in these parts, please be warned: you may have the same reservations about their music as I do.